jdx/mise/configuration.md

 # you can set these with `mise use -g`
 node = 'lts'
 python = ['3.10', '3.11']

+[settings]
+# plugins can read the versions files used by other version managers (if enabled by the plugin)
+# for example, .nvmrc in the case of node's nvm
+legacy_version_file = true                     # enabled by default (unlike asdf)
+legacy_version_file_disable_tools = ['python'] # disable for specific tools

+# configure `mise install` to always keep the downloaded archive
+always_keep_download = false        # deleted after install by default
+always_keep_install = false         # deleted on failure by default

+# configure how frequently (in minutes) to fetch updated plugin repository changes
+# this is updated whenever a new runtime is installed
+# (note: this isn't currently implemented but there are plans to add it: https://github.com/jdx/mise/issues/128)
+plugin_autoupdate_last_check_duration = '1 week' # set to 0 to disable updates

+# config files with these prefixes will be trusted by default
+trusted_config_paths = [
+    '~/work/my-trusted-projects',
+]

+verbose = false     # set to true to see full installation output, see `MISE_VERBOSE` asdf_compat = false # set to true to ensure .tool-versions will be compatible with asdf, see `MISE_ASDF_COMPAT` jobs = 4            # number of plugins or runtimes to install in parallel.
+The default is `4`. raw = false         # set to true to directly pipe plugins to stdin/stdout/stderr yes = false         # set to true to automatically answer yes to all prompts

+not_found_auto_install = true # see MISE_NOT_FOUND_AUTO_INSTALL
+task_output = "prefix" # see Task Runner for more information paranoid = false       # see MISE_PARANOID

+shorthands_file = '~/.config/mise/shorthands.toml' # path to the shorthands file, see `MISE_SHORTHANDS_FILE`
+disable_default_shorthands = false # disable the default shorthands, see `MISE_DISABLE_DEFAULT_SHORTHANDS`
+disable_tools = ['node']           # disable specific tools, generally used to turn off core tools

+env_file = '.env' # load env vars from a dotenv file, see `MISE_ENV_FILE`

+experimental = true # enable experimental features

+# configure messages displayed when entering directories with config files
+[settings.status]
+missing_tools = true # warn if tools are not installed show_env = false     # show configured env vars
+show_tools = false   # show active tools
 ```

 ## System config: `/etc/mise/config.toml`